-iconv is a PHP extension that performs character set conversion, and is an interface to the GNU libiconv library.
+A PHP extension that performs character set conversion, and is an interface to the GNU libiconv library.

 integrate

 To compare two sets of files (for example, two codeline branches) and determine which changes in one set apply to the other, determine if the changes have already been propagated, and propagate any outstanding changes from one set to another.